ronaldbosma/blog/content/blog/using-multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

 The pipeline:

-- builds my solution
+- builds the solution
-- creates a prerelease version of my package
+- creates a prerelease version of the NuGet package
-- creates a release version of my package
+- creates a release version of the NuGet package
 - automatically publishes the prerelease package to a private Azure DevOps Artifacts feed
 - publishes the release version of the package to nuget.org if I give an approval